Undergraduate International Students

 - A completed St. Scholastica International Student Application Form, which includes a written essay.*

 - Copies of all secondary and post-secondary school transcripts.
 English translations must be included with these transcripts.
 Foreign post-secondary/university level transcripts can be evaluated by NACES and AICES member organizations, and that evaluation must be sent along with the transcript.
+As an option, SpanTran has created a custom application for St. Scholastica students that will make sure you select the right kind of evaluation at a discounted rate ($170 for the evaluation).
+You can access the SpanTran application here.

 - TOEFL test scores (including the TWE (Test of Written English) Essay Rating), IELTS Test Scores (if the student has these available) or Duolingo test score.
 For direct reporting of your TOEFL test scores, use code 6107.